 Fostering a healthy educational environment at a young age is critical for future academic achievement for Arizona students.
 We must also continue to invest in our elementary and secondary education, and ensure our students are receiving the best education.
 I support legislation that makes college, vocational programs, and other skill training opportunities more accessible to people who seek higher education.

 More on Education

-WASHINGTON – Today, Congressman Tom O’Halleran (AZ-01) introduced a resolution recognizing the importance of tribal colleges and universities to the economic, educational, and social wellbeing of Indian Country and designating the week of February 3, 2019 as National Tribal Colleges and Universities Week.
-The bipartisan resolution is cosponsored by Reps.
-Torres Small (NM-02), Don Young (AK-At Large), and Tom Cole (OK-04).
+WASHINGTON – Last week, Congressman Tom O’Halleran (AZ-01) re-introduced a resolution recognizing the importance of tribal colleges and universities to the economic, educational, and social wellbeing of Indian Country and designating this week—beginning February 2, 2020—as National Tribal Colleges and Universities Week.